9 ways to make the most of your Outward Bound adventure

 3. Think about a goal.

-We all have things we’d like to be able to do better.
-Maybe it’s being on time or getting organised.
+We all have things we’d like to be able to do better or have something to aim for.
+Maybe it's being on time, applying for an apprenticeship or thinking about a university your want to go to.
 Practising small ‘good’ things can lead to positive habit formation.
 Even better, you could aim to realise and acknowledge what you are great at!

 4. Enjoy the outdoors.